ikwattro/camel-k-istio-knative-minikube/README.md

+More Camel K resources available on the [awesome-camel-k repository](https://github.com/ikwattro/awesome-camel-k)

 ## Run Knative and Camel K on minikube

 This repository contains the instructions to install and run `knative`, `istio`, `camel k` on `minikube`.